Introduction

 Why Fine-tune?

-Fine-tuning is recommended when you want to teach the model a new task, or leverage your company's unique knowledge base.
-Fine-tuning models is also helpful for generating a specific writing style or format, or leveraging a new data type.
+Fine-tuning is recommended when you want to teach the model a new task, or leverage your company’s unique knowledge base.
+Fine-tuning models is also helpful for generating a specific writing style or format.

 If you are aiming to use a language model to draft responses to customer-support inquiries, for example, using a model fine-tuned on old conversations with customers will likely improve the quality of the output.